Managing Software

 Many modern Linux distributions offer some kind of package manager to install, manage, and remove software.
 These package management systems interact with curated and audited central repositories of software that are collected into packages.
 They also provide a set of tools to learn about the software that exists in these repositories.

-On Debian based systems,
+On Debian based systems, which includes Ubuntu, we use apt

 , apt-get